-Multifamily Real Estate Accounting: An Investor’s Guide
+Multifamily Real Estate Accounting: A Complete Guide

 Model multifamily building on a desk with financial charts and a tablet for real estate accounting.